NIWS slider

 • Selling feeble positions that can be indicated through the red candlestick.

-• Examine the preceding trend, i.e., if the current trend is bullish, then the preceding trend must be bearish & vice-versa.
+• Examine the preceding trend.
+If the current trend is bullish, the prior trend must be bearish, and vice versa.

 Types of Candlestick Patterns